Google Domains Review: Pricing, Comparison, and More (2022)

 - New domain name registration fee ‒ $8.99/year

-That said, keep in mind that the prices of domains at our registrar start from as low as $0.99/year.
-If you’re looking for a domain with an extension other than .com, you can secure one along with WHOIS protection for $5.99/year.
+That said, keep in mind that the prices of domains at our registrar start from as low as $0.99/year, such as .online domain.

 Can I Host My Site Using Google Domains?

 Google Domains is only a domain registrar, so it doesn’t sell hosting services.
 Since building a website requires not only a domain name but web hosting, too, you’ll have to purchase the latter from third-party hosting providers.

 If you register a domain with Google Domains, you can point it to Hostinger.
 However, separating your domain from your web host costs more than getting them bundled together.
 Plus, it’s easier to manage them and receive support if they’re handled by the same company.

 We recommend checking our web hosting plans out.
 Most of them come with one-year domain registration, saving you money and the hassle of connecting the domain to your hosting account.

 What’s more, you get to pick a specific hosting type to better accommodate your website’s needs.

 Google Domains Registration: Steps to Register A Domain Name